 When people write to tell us that their dough seems “too wet,” the first question I ask is: how are you measuring?
 Because we measured with the “scoop-and-sweep” method, not the “spoon-and-sweep” method.–view the video to see exactly how we do it, but ignore what I said in the video (made some years ago) about bleached white flour absorbing less water than unbleached white flour–that just isn’t true anymore.
-Modern bleaching processes aren’t based on anything that decreases the protein content.
+Modern bleaching processes don’t include anything that decreases the protein content.
 We prefer unbleached flour just to avoid the chemicals and because we love the richer color of the crumb that you get with unbleached.
 But it won’t affect the measuring or the ability to absorb water.

 American recipes usually are based on volumes, measured with standardized measuring cups.
 If you press down into the flour bin (use a flour bin, not the flour’s bag), you’ll compress and get too much flour.
 If you use the “spoon-and-sweep” method, where a spoon is used to gently fill the measuring cup before sweeping, you’ll get too little flour into the cup.
 Likewise, don’t “aerate” the flour by mixing it or whisking before measuring; that will lighten the cup.